matrix-org/synapse/docker/README.md

 ## Setting the healthcheck in docker-compose file

 You can add the following to set a custom healthcheck in a docker compose file.
-You'll need version >2.1 for this to work.
+You will need version >2.1 for this to work.

 ```
 healthcheck: